From Katherine Juergens,

 Let me just get this out of the way right now: I am irreverent.
 I was sitting in a meeting at GE and a senior executive stated flatly, "You know I love you, but you can just be so irreverent."

 True.
-In corporate America, if the goal is to kiss ass and do what you can do suck up and get ahead, being irreverent is not an advantage.
+In corporate America, if the goal is to suck up and get ahead, being irreverent is not an advantage.
 But to get real results, it IS an advantage.
 We believe in being real, honest, and human.
 (Read: we're not jerks about it.)
 It gets results much faster - particularly when it's combined with an unrelenting candor, to point out that there's an elephant in the room or the emperor is naked.

 Yes, seriously.
 Far too many meetings happen where something isn't working or won't work - and people nod and smile afraid to speak up.
 Yes, it sucks telling your boss / client his idea is crap.
 But you know what sucks worse?
 Living with that crap idea and trying to make it work.
 This is a space where we put that aside.
 It doesn't matter if you're a billionaire or a start-up.
 If you operate under the guise of pleasing others vs. making something work, you'll never get far.